techiediaries/techiediaries/_posts/2020/angular-9/auth/2019-09-12-jwt-authentication-angular-9-example.md

 - You'll start by installing the requirements of your project like Node.js, npm and the Angular CLI 9,
 - Next, you'll create your Angular 9 application,
 - You'll setup `HttpClient` into your application,
-- You'll create an Angular 9 service than handles the JWT authentication,
+- You'll create an Angular 9 service that handles the [JWT authentication](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/),
 - Finally, you'll install and configure `angular-jwt` to attach JWT access tokens to requests.

 > **Note**: For a more detailed tutorial that implements JWT authentication with Angular 8, Express and Node.js check out these tutorials: